 We have a little tradition in Hawaii of trying to capture each sunset of our trip that we can on film.
 They are all so beautiful.

 My vintage thoughts were not far from me in our ventures from home as we took the long trip on the twisting road to Hana, along the nail-biting one-lane roads of Kipahulu to the Palapala Ho’omau church and graveyard where Charles Lindbergh, the famed aviator, is buried.
 He spent his last years in Kipahulu.
 His grave, near the cliffs at Kipahulu, is simple, given his stature.

 When I danced hula many years ago, I danced to a song talking about Kipahulu.
-It is interesting, as a mainland dancer, you often don’t get to experience the spirit of the places you dance about.
-You learn the lyrics, both Hawaiian and English, and try to convey the emotion in your expression as if you know what you are talking about.
+As a mainland dancer, you often don’t get to experience the spirit of the places you dance about.
+You learn the lyrics, both Hawaiian and English.
+You try to convey the emotion in your expression as if you know what you are talking about.
 However, not having visited the place, the dance is left a little plain.
 I now know about Kipahulu.

 E nanea ho`i kau